funktor/funktor.github.io/_posts/2025-07-27-parallelizing-non-parallelizable-algorithms-gpu.markdown

 P = [2, 3, 8, 16, 25, 25, 29, 35, 38, 42, 47, 51, 52, 58, 66, 68]
 ```
 <br/><br/>
 The calculations using Kogge-Stone can be further optimized by using shared memory array.
-In order to identify whether the S element corresponding to previous block has been set, we use another `flags` array where `flags[blockIdx.x]=1` if S corresponding to `blockIdx.x` has been calculated, else `flags[blockIdx.x]=0`.<br/><br/>
+In order to identify whether the S element corresponding to previous block has been set or not, we use another `flags` array where `flags[blockIdx.x]=1` if S corresponding to `blockIdx.x` has been calculated, else `flags[blockIdx.x]=0`.<br/><br/>
 The code is as follows:<br/><br/>
 ```cpp
 __device__